Sungjuwu/sungjuwu.github.io/resume.md

 ## Working Papers

-1. “Firm and Labor Adjustment to FDI Liberalization”
+1. “Firm and Labor Adjustments to FDI Liberalization”

 2. “Brokers and the Politics of Economic Engagement”